logic25/project2/README.md

 ### b.
 Individual Indicators <a name="Individual"></a>

 Below is a list of the 10 technical analysis momentum and volume indicators that were used.
 Some of them we learned in class and some are new indicators that we wanted to test.
-(Description for each indicator cane be found in the Appendix).
+(Description for each indicator cane be found in the Appendix).The individual indicators returned accuracy rates of .50 to .60.

 | Indicators |  |
 | ------ | ----------- |